jacobusmmsmit/jacobusmmsmit/README.md

 * 💻 I'm currently working on
-  * 🚶🏿‍♂️ Bayesian calibration of pedestrian models (my dissertation)
+  * 🚶🏿‍♂️ Calibration of pedestrian models
-  * 🔺 Efficient Voronoi diagrams on the CPU
-  * 📈 Combinatorial Time Series Optimisation (CoTSOpt)
+  * 🥗 Generalising the MLP-Mixer architecture
   * 📙 Learning Dutch

 - 💬 Ask me about Julia for numerical computing or join the community [here](https://discourse.julialang.org/invites/BC6thrmqZQ) where I, and many others, spend time supporting other Julia users.
 Much friendlier than StackOverflow :')
-- 📜 A few of my repositories are currently private for anonymous marking reasons, I hope to make them public in June to be able to showcase some of my up to date code!
+- 📜 A few of my research repositories are currently private, I hope to make them public as the research develops!